eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 }
 ```

-When any service is offered or not offered anymore `Runtime::invokeCallback` is called.
+When any service is offered or not offered anymore, `Runtime::invokeCallback` is called.

 First, it needs to be assessed whether the availability of one of the registered services has changed.
 For this a `FindService` call is executed and the size of the containers whilst the last and the